 Pool Pumps: $200-$400

-It depends on your location and the kind of panels you plan to use.
-Mound can experience long, hard winters, so we recommend installing your system in the spring months to maximize your generation for the year.
+It depends on your home's location and what type of panels you're installing.
+Mound can experience long, hard winters, so we recommend installing your system in the springtime to maximize your generation for the year.

 You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In areas like Mound with moderate sunlight, the period could last 15.4 years per 5 kW of power, but may be shorter if you have low electricity costs or a smaller energy capacity.